Find Faculty

 Jason Papin develops computational models of cellular networks and performing high-throughput experiments to characterize biological systems relevant to human disease.
 After his training in Bioengineering at the University of California, San Diego, Jason Papin joined the faculty at the...

-Brian Park is a Professor of Engineering Systems and Environment Department at the University of Virginia.
-Prior to joining the University of Virginia, he was a Research Fellow at the National Institute of Statistical Sciences and a Post-Doctoral Research Associate at North Carolina State...
+Brian Park is a Professor in the Department of Civil and Environmental Engineering and the Department of Systems and Information Engineering at the University of Virginia.
+Prior to joining the University of Virginia, he was a Research Fellow at the National Institute of Statistical Sciences and...

 Shayn Peirce-Cottler combines experimental and computational models to design novel therapies for regenerating microvascular networks in diabetes, wound healing, and cardiovascular disease.
 Dr. Peirce-Cottler was born in Madison, Wisconsin and raised in Chapel Hill, NC.
 She received Bachelors of...